alexandrefgs/alexandrefgs/README.md

 <p>
-  Hey there, I'm Alexandre, and welcome to my GitHub. 👋
+  Hey, I'm Alexandre, and this is my GitHub corner! 👋

   🚀 I kicked off my journey as a Web Developer back in 2023, and now I'm cruising through the second semester of ADS at Uniasselvi.